GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 For example, the URL:
 *http://galwaycarparks.ie/carpark/multistorey*
-This will return a list of car park names of type Multistorey.
+Will return a list of car park names of type Multistorey.
 The data will be returned in JSON format, with the following properties:

 | Field         | Description                                                 |